-School Name of Student Student Number Homeroom Teacher This Parent/Student Handbook contains valuable information for you is dependent upon mutual respect and clear understanding of rights at the left of each statement, and sign at the bottom of the page on the and responsibilities.
-Please read of carefully each statement below, initial to I acknowledge that I have received copies of the Attendance age ten or older by September 1, 2017 also need to sign this notice duct.
-I understand that students who are I acknowledge receipt of the current and complete school U decision in all dress code related matters ultimately rests with the sunderstands the Uniform Dress code and arrives at school in complethat there is no grace period for Uniform Dress code offenses, and 2017-2018 school year.
-I understand that the district's dress code reschool detention, and providing my child with the appropriate clothers. school's administration.
-As parer ete uniform, adhering to all dress I that enforcement of the Uniform gulations contain consequences the nt/guardian, I will ensure that my child and grooming guidelines.
-I understand in Dress code begins the first day of the nat include contacting parents, assigning I acknowledge that all clubs and extracurricular activities wit for me to review.
-Any new clubs or activities formed during the schol I must grant permission for my child to participate.
-I understand that the activity or club on this page for which I do not grant permission ool year will require that informat at if I wish to "opt-out" my child fi tion is sent home for my review, and that Student Signature Parent/Guardian Sign nature My child does NOT have permission to p participate in the following club os or activities:
+School Name of Student Student Number Homeroom Teacher This Parent/Student Handbook contains valuable information is dependent upon mutual respect and clear understanding the left of each statement, and sign at the bottom of the page. of rights and responsibilities.
+Please read car refully each statement below, initial to I acknowledge that I have received copies of the Attage ten or older by September 1, 2018 also need to sign t ct.
+I understand that students who are I acknowledge receipt of the current and complete decision in all dress code related matters ultimately rests understands the Uniform Dress code and arrives at school that there is no grace period for Uniform Dress code offe 2018-2019 school year.
+I understand that the district's dress school detention, and providing my child with the approprimation.
+I acknowledge that all clubs and extracurricular acreview.
+Any new clubs or activities formed during the sch permission for my child to participate.
+I understand if I we club on this page for which I do not grant permission for h with the school's administration.
+As parent/ in complete uniform, adhering to all dress arenses, and that enforcement of the Uniform I se code regulations contain consequences that riate clothing during the school day, as necess ctivities with related information are listed at a tool year will require that information is sent I wish to "opt-out" my child from participation, guardian, I will ensure that my child and grooming guidelines.
+I understand Dress code begins the first day of the include contacting parents, assigning ary. the school and are available for me to home for my review, and I must grant Student Signature Parent/Guardian Signat ure ission to participate in the following clubs